lcvriend/flatbread/README.md

 # set your own labels
 CONFIG.aggregation['totals_name'] = 'Totes'

+# define the number of digits to round to (-1 is no rounding)
+CONFIG.aggregation['ndigits] = 2

-# store your configuration permanently
+# store your configuration permanently (across sessions)
 CONFIG.save()

-# restore to factory settings
+# restore your settings to 'factory' defaults
 CONFIG.factory_reset()
 ```